puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/catalog-delta.md

 ----
 The exit status is difficult to use as there are many possible outcomes that do not constitute a failure on the application's part and requires interpretation.
-By default the application should exit with 0 if it was possible to compile both catalogs (no hard compilation errors), -2 if baseline compilation failed, -3 if preview compilation failed, -§ if the application failed in general (could not write a file etc.).
+By default the application exits with 0 if it was possible to compile both catalogs (no hard compilation errors), 2 if baseline compilation failed, 3 if preview compilation failed, and 1 if the application failed in general (could not write a file etc.).

-The option `--assert=equal` makes the command exit with -4 if catalogs are not equal, and the option `--assert=compliant` makes the command exit with -5 if catalogs are not compliant.
+The option `--assert=equal` makes the command exit with 4 if catalogs are not equal, and the option `--assert=compliant` makes the command exit with 5 if catalogs are not compliant.

 Missing Resources
 ---